dovecot/documentation/source/configuration_manual/sieve/extensions/vacation.rst

 The **vacation** extension is available by default.
-In contrast, the **vacation-seconds** extension - which implies the vacation extension when used - is not available by default and needs to be enabled explicitly by adding it to the :ref:`plugin-sieve-setting-sieve_extensions`  setting.
+In contrast, the **vacation-seconds** extension - which implies the vacation extension when used - is not available by default and needs to be enabled explicitly by adding it to the :pigeonhole:ref:`sieve_extensions` setting.
 The configuration also needs to be adjusted accordingly to allow a non-reply period of less than a day.